JPSC-PDRC-KEIO/jpscdocs_en/married/savings_property.rst

    :header-rows: 0
    :widths: 10

-   "Shares (at current values), bonds (at nominal values), stock investment trusts (at current values), open-end bond investment trusts (at current values), loan and money trusts (at nominal values), etc."
+   "| Shares (at current values), bonds (at nominal values), stock investment trusts (at current values),
+   | open-end bond investment trusts (at current values), loan and money trusts (at nominal values), etc."

 How much savings & deposits and securities does your household have?
 Please answer this question in terms of [A] your family's savings & deposits and securities and [B] your own savings & deposits and securities.
 =============================================================================================================================================================================================================================